LittleGreenViper/VirtualMeetingFinder/Sources/VirtualMeetingFinder/VirtualMeetingFinder.docc/VirtualMeetingFinder.md

+# ``VirtualMeetingFinder`

+An app that makes it simple to discover and attend virtual (and hybrid) NA meetings.

+## Overview

 ![Icon](icon.png)

-# VirtualMeetingFinder

-This is an app that makes it simple to discover and attend virtual (and hybrid) NA meetings.
+This app works by downloading a large list of virtual (and hybrid) meetings from a worldwide database, then presents them to the user, in a form that is directly useful to the user.

-## THE BASICS
+## Usage

 This app connects to an instance of [`LGV_MeetingServer`](https://github.com/LittleGreenViper/LGV_MeetingServer), and downloads the entire dataset for all meetings that have a virtual component (Either full virtual, or hybrid Virtual/in-Person).
 It either does this, when starting "cold," after 4 hours have passed, or at the user's behest (by doing a "pull-to refresh" on the table).